 DO EVERYTHING.
-Before you go to the team leader with a “completed” project, make sure you have done everything possible that the team leader doesn’t absolutely have to complete on his/her own.
+Before you go to the team leader with a “completed” project, make sure you have done everything possible.
+Ask any questions beforehand in meetings rather than off-the-cuff in the hallway.

 Formulate complete projects, ideas, and questions.
 Rather than going to the team leader with problems, go to the team leader with solutions to the problems you are having.
-Instead of them having to find a solution to all of these problems, you have made it easy for them to simply choose one of the solutions you have laid out.
+Instead of his/her having to find a solution to all of these problems, you have made it easy for him/her to simply choose one of the solutions you have provided.

-Download the easy to use “completed staff work” checklist that you can use to ensure projects are actually complete before submitting them to your team leader.
+Download the easy to use “Completed Staff Work” Checklist; use it to ensure projects are complete before submitting them to your team leader.

-For an added bonus, we’ve included a letter written by the United States War Department Deputy Provost Marshal, Archer C. Lerch, to his staff to explain the importance of completed staff work.
+For an added bonus, we’ve included a letter written by the United States War Department Deputy Provost Marshal, Archer C. Lerch, to his staff, explaining the importance of completed staff work.